Our Tips for Writing an Effective Cover Letter & Cover Letter Mistakes to Avoid

 - Can you add further detail on specific projects or initiatives you worked on?

 - Can you elaborate on the impact of the projects or initiatives that you helped implement?
-How did the organisation benefit from your work going forward?
+How did the organisation benefit from your work moving forward?

 3) Sending the same cover letter for each position

-Sometimes it’s okay to send the same CV for multiple applications – especially if you are applying for jobs in the same industry.
+Sometimes it’s okay to send the same CV for multiple applications.

 Not so with the cover letter.

-With a carefully tailored cover letter, you convey that you are seriously considering the role and that you made the effort to do your research!
+By sending a carefully tailored cover letter, you convey that you are seriously considering the role made the effort to do your research!

 4) Not tying your experiences into the job description